Banzai Run

 Banzai Run is a pinball machine produced by Williams in 1988, and the first machine designed by Pat Lawlor.
 It has a multi-playfield design, in which the player can play a vertical game on the machine's backglass in addition to the main playfield.
+The concept was patented by Pat Lawlor and Larry DeMar, but due to cost was never used again.